Links

 What is Blockchain?

-Blockchain is widely used due to two main reasons:
+Blockchain technology is widely used due to two main reasons:

 What is Gas?

-• A gas unit is the smallest type of work that is processed on the Ethereum network.
+A gas unit is the smallest unit of work that can be processed on the Blockchain network.

 How does gas affect transaction confirmation?

-• Miners are paid for their work validating transactions and adding blocks to the Ethereum blockchain in fractions of ether (ETH).
-These fractional units are called gwei, and comprise the gas price for the transaction.
+Gas Price: Miners are rewarded for their work in validating transactions and adding blocks to the Blockchain.
+The reward is paid in cryptocurrency and is calculated based on the gas price and the amount of gas used.